haterspace/haterspace/README.md

 I'm an aspiring fullstack developer with good taste ;)

-I have been studying web development for a total of 3 years, which I turned into self-education and offline courses at Elbrus Bootcamp programming school, where I gained fundamental knowledge to develop commercial web applications.
+I have been studying web development for a total of 1 year, which I turned into self-education and offline courses at Elbrus Bootcamp programming school, where I gained fundamental knowledge to develop commercial web applications.

 I am currently looking for a job and an experienced team with an interesting project where I can prove myself and help to create a cool product!